Before You Buy A MacBook Neo, You Need To Know These 5 Things

 Before Apple introduced the MacBook Neo, the cheapest MacBook Air already came with backlit keys and haptic feedback.
 Long-time MacBook users probably take these for granted, but Apple was bound to cut its costs somewhere to hit such a low price.

-The missing backlit keys aren't quite of a deal breaker for me personally — especially as I use a seven-year-old Apple Magic Keyboard without feature when I turn my MacBook Air into a portable workstation — but you will have trouble seeing which keys you're pressing if you like working in the dark.
-You could always turn the screen brightness up, but that will have the side effect of blinding your eyes and increasing battery consumption.
+The missing backlit keys won't necessarily be a deal-breaker for you if, for example, you're used to using a seven-year-old Apple Magic Keyboard without this feature, or you never work in the dark.
+On the other hand, you could always turn the screen brightness up, but that will have the side effect of stressing your eyes and increase battery consumption.

-And although removing haptic feedback will not reduce the MacBook Neo trackpad's functionality, you won't get the same "clicking" sensation when you press down on it.
-However, it still features the usual smooth glass surface found on Apple's other trackpads, as well as the same capabilities when it comes to navigating and using trackpad gestures.
+And although removing haptic feedback will not reduce the MacBook Neo's trackpad functionality, you won't get the same "clicking" sensation when you press down on it.
+However, it still features the usual smooth glass surface found on trackpads on other MacBooks, as well as the same capabilities when it comes to navigating and using trackpad gestures.

 Touch ID is only available on the more expensive model

-All the newest iPhones have ditched Touch ID in favor of Face ID, but MacBooks still use the fingerprint technology to secure your laptop — unless you pick the 256 GB MacBook Neo.
-Note that MacBooks do not use Face ID, even though the technology launched almost 10 years ago with the iPhone X, because Apple still hasn't developed a camera and sensor thin enough to fit inside the screen of its laptops.
+All the newest iPhone models have ditched Touch ID in favor of Face ID, but a variety of modern MacBooks still use the fingerprint technology to secure your laptop.
+You will not find Touch ID tech in the 256 GB MacBook Neo.
+Note that MacBooks do not use Face ID (even though the technology launched almost 10 years ago with the iPhone X,) because Apple still hasn't developed a camera and sensor thin enough to fit inside the screen of its laptops.
 With the more affordable variant, you'll have no choice but to type in your PIN and passwords every time you log in somewhere.

-This might be an inconvenience, but if you're on a really tight budget, that's still a $100 savings that you'll get over the 512 GB option.
+This might be an inconvenience, but if you're on a really tight budget, that's still $100 cheaper that the 512 GB version of the device.
 You could always use a password manager like the Apple Passwords app instead.
 That way, you don't have to memorize tons of passwords and have trouble creating a new one from scratch.
-Just make sure that you don't store your passwords on your browser to avoid getting your passwords leaked in case of cyberattack.

 You can only use one external monitor